tools-study/journal/drafts/draft_4.md

 **Systemic cell replacement.** Rather than editing existing cells, one could replace them with pre-edited cells.
 This approach, exemplified by HSC transplant (which replaces the entire hematopoietic system), could in principle be extended to other self-renewing tissues.
 However, the replacement of non-hematopoietic tissues (heart, brain, muscle) is not feasible with current technology, as these tissues cannot be reconstituted from transplanted stem cells.
 Partial replacement via iPSC-derived organoids is possible for some organs (liver, kidney) but falls far short of whole-body replacement.

 **In situ base editing without delivery.** A conceptually distinct approach would engineer endogenous cellular machinery to perform targeted editing without external delivery.
 For example, CRISPR arrays integrated into the genome (via HAC or safe harbor integration) could be transcribed and processed by endogenous Cas proteins, if such proteins were first introduced by any of the delivery approaches described here.
-This "seed-and-spread" strategy, where initial delivery establishes a self-propagating editing program, is a variant of the propagation cascade concept and faces similar safety concerns.
+This strategy faces similar safety concerns.

 ### 14.4 Clinical Application Scenarios